 The original boundaries of Northwest District included churches in Washington, Oregon, Idaho and Montana.
 In its 15th district assembly (1919), the Northwest District reported 23 churches with 795 members.
 By the time the district had been in existence for 25 years it had been divided into five districts.
 In all, eight districts have been formed out of the original geographical boundaries.

-About 6 years ago Amazing Grace Church was called to plant a new church in the Walla Walla.
-The Walla Walla Valley Cowboy Church was born.
+A few years ago, Amazing Grace Church was called to plant a new church and the Walla Walla Valley Cowboy Church was born.
 They are now a thriving congregation on their own ready to build their first building!
 Awesome job guys!
 Amazing Grace is very proud of the Cowboy Church, Pastor Ron, and their mission to reach the western heritage culture in the Walla Walla Valley!

 "Nazarenes" were particularly influenced by the Wesleyan revival of the 18th century.
 In the 1730s the broader Evangelical Revival arose in Britain, directed chiefly by John Wesley, his brother Charles, and George Whitefield, clergymen in the Church of England.
 Through this movement many men and women turned from sin and were empowered for the service of God.
 This spiritual awakening was characterized by lay preaching, testimony, discipline, and circles of earnest disciples known as “societies,” “classes,” and “bands.”